 - Helpful customer service

 Is Dead Pool Betting Legal?

 While you put down money on dead pool betting, it isn’t classified as gambling.

 In the UK, while death pool betting is considered outside of the realms of gambling, it is technically legal.
-However in the US and Canada, predicting celebrity deaths falls into the same grey area as online gambling and poker.
+However, in New Zealand, predicting celebrity deaths falls into the same grey area as online gambling and poker.

-For more information on Canadian betting laws, check out our guide here!
+For more information on New Zealand betting laws, check out our guide here!